350 Legend vs. 300 Blackout: Purpose-Driven Rifle Cartridges

 Suppressor Integration

-One of the key attributes of the 300 AAC Blackout is its ability to be effectively suppressed in a short barrel AR-15 (or M4 carbine for our military).
+One of the key attributes of the 300 AAC Blackout is its ability to be effectively suppressed in a short barrel AR-15 or M4 carbine.

-In close quarters battle (CQB) like our soldiers experienced in the urban setting of Iraq, having a maneuverable rifle with a short barrel and a suppressor to reduce the rifle report is critical for maintaining situational awareness and communication during a firefight indoors.
+In close quarters battle (CQB), such as what our soldiers fought in the urban settings of Iraq, having a maneuverable rifle with a short barrel and report-minimizing suppressor is helpful for conserving situational awareness and communication during indoor firefights.
+A rifle fired indoors is considerably louder than it would have been outdoors, as sound echoes off interior walls.

 Suppressors work by reducing the sound of the gunpowder igniting during the firing sequence.
-However, the sonic crack of the bullet breaking the sound barrier cannot be reduced by a suppressor.
+However, the supersonic crack of the bullet breaking the sound barrier cannot be reduced by a suppressor.

-The 300 Blackout has a slight advantage over the 350 Legend for suppressor use since the 300 Blackout is designed to experience a full powder burin in only 9 inches of barrel length.
-This makes for a very lightweight, compact carbine package that is extremely easy to suppress.
+The 300 Blackout has a slight advantage over the 350 Legend for suppressor use, as the 300 Blackout is designed to exhibit a full powder burn in only 9 inches of barrel.
+This makes for a very lightweight, compact carbine that is extremely easy to suppress.

 As the 300 Blackout was designed for CQB applications, it is clearly the better option for self-defense.

-Furthermore, 300 Blackout ammo has less recoil than the 350 Legend, meaning that follow-up shots will be quicker when firing a 300 BLK rifle.
-Full 30-round magazine capacity and low recoil make the 300 Blackout the better choice for self-defense.
+Furthermore, the 300 Blackout has less recoil than the 350 Legend, and therefore facilitates fast, accurate follow-up shots.
+Its full 30-round magazine capacity and low recoil make the 300 Blackout the better choice for self-defense.

 300 Blackout Ballistics